The Legacy of Authoritarianism in a Democracy: Data Sources and Description

 \subsection{Electoral Data}

-The election data that I use are taken from all general election results in the Lok Sabha during 1962--2019.
-The data come from the statistical reports published by the Election Commission of India.\footnote{See https://eci.gov.in/statistical-report/statistical-reports/} Recently, they have been digitalized and harmonized by the Trivedi Center for Political Data, Ashoka University \citep{tcpd_ashoka}.\footnote{See http://lokdhaba.ashoka.edu.in/} The data on general election results since 1962 are available at both candidate and constituency levels.
+The election data that I use are taken from all general election results in the Lok Sabha from 1962--2019 and the universe of state-level election results between 1962 and 2023.
+The data come from the statistical reports published by the Election Commission of India.\footnote{See https://eci.gov.in/statistical-report/statistical-reports/} Recently, they have been digitized and harmonized by the Trivedi Center for Political Data, Ashoka University \citep{tcpd_ashoka}.\footnote{See http://lokdhaba.ashoka.edu.in/} The data on election results since 1962 are available at both candidate and constituency levels.

 To study the change in voting behavior toward the INC party, I focus on the election data at the candidate level.
 The data set contains the number of votes and the share of each candidate's vote in an election in a constituency.
-I rely on the percentage of the vote obtained by each candidate in a constituency as my primary outcome variable.\footnote{This is because the number of votes may provide biased results because the voting population varies substantially between constituencies.} The data set also contains constituency level data on the number of candidates contesting an election and the percentage of eligible voters who turn out to vote in each election.
+I rely on the percentage of the vote obtained by each candidate in a constituency as my primary outcome variable.\footnote{This is because the number of votes may provide biased results because the voting population varies substantially between constituencies.} The data set also contains constituency-level data on the number of candidates contesting an election and the percentage of eligible voters who turn out to vote in each election.
 I use this information to study the mechanisms by examining contestants' behavior and voter turnout rates.